Birch Grove: History

 Macmillan's diary entry for 30 March 1966 records the eve of the election: "Both Heath and Wilson made good final broadcasts - at least, so people say.
 I have not looked at any T.V.
 Happily we have not got the instrument at B.G (except in the Servants' Hall)."
 Family relations at Birch Grove remained somewhat strained after Macmillan's retirement from the premiership in 1963.
 Macmillan's relationship with his only son Maurice was cool, and Dorothy's with Maurice's wife Katie was no warmer.
 Dorothy would demand that visitors to the house lock and bolt all of the doors and windows, "otherwise Katie will come for the furniture!"

 On 22 May 1966, Dorothy died at the house, after suffering a fatal heart attack in the hall.
 Twenty years later, on 29 December 1986, Macmillan died at Birch Grove at the age of 92.
 Both he and Dorothy are buried in the Macmillan family plot in their local church, St Giles, Horsted Keynes, where a plaque erected by their surviving children records their regular worship.

-In 1989, Birch Grove was sold by Macmillan's grandson, Alexander Macmillan, 2nd Earl of Stockton, who had also inherited the Earldom on his grandfather's death.
+In 1989, Birch Grove was sold by Macmillan's grandson, Alexander Macmillan, 2nd Earl of Stockton, who had inherited the Earldom on his grandfather's death.
 In 2011 the house was bought for £25 million by the entrepreneur James Hay, having previously been owned by the Chinese businessman Larry Yung.